-At the Market Sales Agreement - We have a sales agreement to sell shares of our common stock having an aggregate offering price of up to \$ 150.0 million, from time to time, through an "at the market" equity offering program.
-As of March 31, 2024, we have not sold any shares under this program.
+At the Market Sales Agreement - We have a sales agreement to sell shares of our common stock having an aggregate offering price of up to \$150.0 million, from time to time, through an "at the market" equity offering program.
+As of March 31, 2024June 30, 2024, we have not sold any shares under this program.

-Share Repurchase Program - On November 9, 2023, the Board of Directors approved an indefinite term share repurchase program under which we may repurchase from time to time up to \$ 50.0 million of our common stock in the open market or through privately negotiated transactions.
-For the three months ended March 31, 2024, we repurchased and retired 3.2 million shares of common stock at an average share price of \$ 3.71 for an aggregate repurchase price of \$11.9 million.
+Share Repurchase Program - On November 9, 2023, November 9, 2023, the Board of Directors approved an indefinite term share repurchase program under which we may were authorized to repurchase from time to time up to \$50.0 million of our common stock in the open market or through privately negotiated transactions.
+For the three months ended March 31, 2024, we repurchased and retired 3.2 million shares of common stock at an average share price of \$3.71 for an aggregate repurchase price of \$11.9 million.
 Since inception of the program, we have repurchased and retired 5.0 million shares at an average price of \$3.30 per share.
+During the first quarter of 2024, we repurchased and retired 3.2 million shares of common stock at an average share price of \$3.71 at an aggregate cost of \$11.9 million.
+We did not repurchase any shares of our common stock in the three months ended June 30, 2024.
+The terms of the Credit Agreement prohibit us from repurchasing our common stock unless expressly agreed to by the Lenders.
+Consequently, the Board of Directors terminated the share repurchase program effective upon execution of the Credit Agreement.